Youngcius/monodromy/README.md

 pm.run(qc)
 expected_value = 9
 assert pm.property_set["monodromy_depth"] == expected_value, "Monodromy depth not calculated correctly!"
 ```

+In this example, the QuantumCircuit `qc` is analyzed using the `MonodromyDepthPass` with `CXGate` as the basis gate.
+The PassManager `pm` runs the circuit, and the computed depth is compared against an expected value.

 #### Change log:

-1. Small fix in setup.py for installation
+Minor modification in setup.py for installation.
-2. WIP Write consolidate + depth as a Qiskit AnalysisPass
+WIP: Developing the combination of consolidation and depth analysis into a Qiskit AnalysisPass.

-The original work was done in this repository (https://github.com/Pitt-JonesLab/slam_decomposition), which became a [mess](https://github.com/Pitt-JonesLab/slam_decomposition/blob/main/src/slam/utils/polytopes/polytope_wrap.py).
+The original work was conducted in the [Pitt-JonesLab/slam_decomposition](https://github.com/Pitt-JonesLab/slam_decomposition) repository.
+This repository is a cleaner, more focused implementation of the key ideas, avoiding the complexities found in the original [polytope_wrap.py](https://github.com/Pitt-JonesLab/slam_decomposition/blob/main/src/slam/utils/polytopes/polytope_wrap.py) file.

 ---